 Within hours of hatching from the eggs, Piping Plovers are able to forage for food, and as Bob and I looked on, the small puffballs edged closer to the water in search of small invertebrates, insects, worms or crustaceans.

-In typical Plover style, the chicks run in short spurts then stop and scan for something to eat so keeping our eye and subsequently our camera trained on their location was quite the feat.
+In typical Plover style, the Piping Plover chicks run in short spurts then stop and scan for something to eat so keeping our eye and subsequently our camera trained on their location was quite the feat.
 Speaking of feet, the yellow-orange colour of a Piping Plover’s feet and legs is also diagnostic to the species.

 Once some tidbit is located, a Piping Plover will lean forward and peck at the sand or perhaps catch some tiny prey in a small pool of water.

-Fondly compared to fluffballs on matchsticks, a baby Piping Plover could fit between two cupped hands, and because they cannot fly for the first month of their existence, one of the biggest threats to their survival are humans who accidentally step on them.
+Fondly compared to fluffballs on matchsticks, baby Piping Plover chicks could fit between two cupped hands, and because they cannot fly for the first month of their existence, one of the biggest threats to their survival are humans who accidentally step on them.